Prepare the Way of the Lord

 All Rights Reserved.

-Father Hanly’s homily for 2nd Sunday of Advent, Year C, was delivered on 6th December 2009.
+Father Hanly’s sermon for Second Sunday of Advent, Year C, was delivered on 6th December 2009.

 If you would like to use our transcript of this sermon (updated 2018), please contact us at email@example.com for permission.